InfiniteSmasher/The-MegaMod/README.md

 >
 > - **Spectate-Only ESP**: Enables ESP that only works in spectate mode.
 > - **Toggle ESP**: Sets the keybind to toggle on/offf Spectate-Only ESP.
+> - **Auto Ban**: Auto-bans users with names/uniqueIDs that match the ones in the list.
+> - **Name / UniqueID List**: Allows you to enter names/uniqueIDs to auto-ban.
+> - **Disable Chat Filter**: Disables the Chat Filter and makes inappropriate chat messages red.

 </details>